 A minimum grade point average of 3.0 in all courses taken at the University of Maryland and all other institutions is required for internal and external transfer students.

 Completion of MATH 141 with minimum grade of B- or better.

 Completion of PHYS 161 with a minimum grade of B- or better.

 Completion of either CHEM 135 or CHEM 271 or CHEM 134 with a minimum grade of C- or better.
 (Students who take CHEM 134 must also complete CHEM 131 with a C-).

 Limited Enrollment Programs guidelines:

-Only one gateway or performance review course may be repeated to earn the required grade and that course may only be repeated once.
+Only one gateway course may be repeated to earn the required grade and that course may only be repeated once.
 When more than one course can satisfy a gateway requirement, taking a second course from the list will count as a repeat.
 (Please note that a grade of "W" is considered an attempt and must be repeated).

 Students may apply only once to an LEP.